Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to print a program with new line
+A script to print a confused smiley